Jibbyie/Jibbyie/README.md

 ## Welcome to My GitHub Repository!
-I'm Jibril Abdulazeez, commonly known as Jibby, a recent Computer Science graduate hailing from Dublin, Ireland.
-My passion lies in crafting immersive experiences through game development and programming.
+Hello there!
+I'm Jibril Abdulazeez, also known as Jibby, a passionate Computer Science graduate from Dublin, Ireland, deeply enthralled by the realms of programming.

-I thrive on tinkering with technologies like Unity, Ren'py, and Arduino, striving to create captivating experiences for users.

-Current Endeavors:
+Currently, my primary focus revolves around mastering the art of Full Stack Development and honing my problem-solving skills through Data Structures and Algorithms, particularly on platforms like LeetCode.

-🚀 2D Game Engine Development (C, C++, OpenGL, Windows)
+🚀 Full Stack Development

-I'm actively engaged in building a sophisticated 2D game engine, focusing on honing my low-level programming skills.
-My emphasis lies on perfecting gameplay mechanics, graphics rendering, performance optimization, and ensuring a seamless gaming experience.
-Taking experience from Handmade Hero!

-🕹️ Classic Retro Arcade Games Recreation (Unity, C#)

-I'm recreating beloved retro arcade games such as Space Invaders, Pong, Pacman, Donkey Kong, Asteroids, Frogger, Mario, and Breakout.
-My approach involves merging authentic replication with contemporary enhancements and gameplay mechanics, creating an enjoyable blend of nostalgia and innovation.
+I'm immersed in the world of Full Stack Development, exploring the intricacies of both frontend and backend technologies.
+From crafting responsive user interfaces to building robust server-side applications, I am dedicated to creating seamless, user-friendly experiences.

+💡 Data Structures and Algorithms (DSA)
+Delving into the complexities of algorithms and data structures, I am actively engaged in solving challenging problems on platforms like LeetCode.
+Constantly enhancing my problem-solving skills, I strive to unravel the beauty of efficient algorithms and their real-world applications.

-Feel free to ask me about my ongoing projects or reach out via email at Jibbyie@gmail.com.
+I'm always up for a coding challenge and eager to collaborate on exciting projects.
+Feel free to reach out via email at Jibbyie@gmail.com.
 Let's embark on this coding journey together! 🎮

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Jibbyie&layout=compact&show_icons=true&theme=radical)](https://github.com/Jibbyie/github-readme-stats)